 Does my Student Health Insurance Plan (SHIP) cover care for COVID-19?

-Are there changes to what my Student Health Insurance Plan (SHIP) covers during this time?
+Are there any other changes to what my Student Health Insurance Plan (SHIP) covers during this time?

 Resources for Student Wellbeing